Finished International Workshop “Digital Barbed Wire and Social Control: The Politics of Internet Shutdowns in India” (Feb. 28)

 Condition: In-person Meeting

-Pre-registration: please use this form
+Pre-registration: please use this form.

 Contact: Saori Nishikawa nishikawa.saori.8e[at]kyoto-u.ac.jp